Cité des Sciences et de l’Industrie, Paris

 A view of the Cité des Sciences et de l’Industrie in Paris, the main building is on the left, the Géode cinema is visible on the right; photo Jean-Pierre Dalbéra.

 Opened in 1986, the Cité des Sciences et de l’Industrie is located in the Parc de la Villette, a very popular park and a cultural site in the northeastern part of Paris.

-The center was designed by French architect Adrien Fainsilber who conceived a massive steel-and-glass building which “envelopes” the reinforced-concrete structural frame of a former livestock market.
+The center was designed by French architect Adrien Fainsilber who conceived a massive steel-and-glass building that “envelopes” the reinforced-concrete structural frame of a former livestock market.
 The center also includes the iconic Géode, a circular space topped by a geodesic dome, 36 meters / 118 feet across, clad with mirror-polished stainless steel panels, which contains a 400-seat IMAX cinema.

-Possibility the most iconic building of the Cité des Sciences et de l’Industrie, the Géode is a 400-seat IMAX cinema enclosed by a large stainless-steel-clad geodesic dome; photo by Alex.
+Possibly the most iconic building of the Cité des Sciences et de l’Industrie, the Géode is a 400-seat IMAX cinema enclosed by a large stainless-steel-clad geodesic dome; photo by Alex.

 The lobby of the museum; photo Jean-Pierre Dalbéra.

 Named Explora, the 30,000-square-meter / permanent exhibition of the Cité des Sciences et de l’Industrie is mainly aimed at children but can also be appreciated by adults.
 On two levels, it illustrates almost all branches of science and technology, from physics to industry, from cosmology to genetics.
 Explora is divided into eleven thematic galleries.